SXY200010/TheWillofHelaes/README.md

 <h3>Bloodseeker Adjustments</h3>
 <ul>
+  <li>Blood pool points additionally increase by an amount equal to your Intelligence modifier.</li>
   <li>While in carrion form, <b>Blood Pool: Vampiric Touch</b> gains increased range as if modified by the Reach Spell metamagic feat.
 A swift-action version is also added, and Intelligence gains a +2 polymorph bonus.</li>
   <li>If the character is a dhampir and has the Blood Drinker feat ability, each use of Blood Drinker restores 1 blood pool point.
 The total points restored per day cannot exceed the blood pool's own maximum.</li>
 </ul>